seng637-master/seng637-a3/Assignment3.md

 ## 5.2 JUNIT TEST SUITE (40%)

-The test suite will be required to be submitted as a ZIP file along with the lab report.
+The test suite will be required to be submitted along with the lab report.
 Students will be graded on their unit tests.
 The grading criteria are as follows.

 | Marking Scheme                                                                                                                                                                                             |     |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --- |